-Data for some holdings - in particular those not listed on a stock exchange - is currently unavailable from the managers' data supplier.
-The metrics presented in this section may therefore not cover the entire portfolio.
+Data for some holdings - in particular those not listed on a stock exchange - is currently unavailable from our data supplier.
+The metrics presented in this section may therefore not relate to the entire portfolio.
 You can find details of the percentage of the portfolio for which data is reported, estimated or unavailable in the 'Emissions data availability and disclosure from holdings' table below.
-The disclosure of metrics associated with the managers' own assessments of holdings' transition role and targets is intended to help address gaps in data from external data suppliers, and they will continue to explore additional solutions to this in future as the climate data landscape continues to evolve.
+The disclosure of metrics associated with our own assessments of holdings' transition role and targets is intended to help address gaps in data from external data suppliers, and we will continue to explore additional solutions to this in future as the climate data landscape continues to evolve.
 Cash and derivatives are presently excluded.

 Benchmark metrics have been provided for comparison purposes only and relate to the financial benchmark used by the portfolio.
-The benchmark used for this portfolio is the FTSE World.
+The benchmark used for this portfolio is the MSCI Pacific.